Each year, tens of thousands of medical students face a flood of potentially life-changing questions.

 Still, some report suggestions — capping the number of applications per candidate, for instance — must be approached with caution, Campbell notes.
 “For this to work in practice, candidates must have sufficient opportunities when applying, so the AAMC is studying the equity implications of caps.”

-“We’ll build on existing initiatives, consider new ones, and be as evidenced-informed as possible.”
+“We’ll build on existing initiatives, consider new ones, and be as evidence-informed as possible.”

 Alison J. Whelan, MD